AppleEcosystem/iPAWiND/README.md

 ```

 # Setup Complete
 # Your iPAWiND setup is now ready.
-If you encounter any issues, double-check the configuration files and ensure all packages are properly installed. or create issue on githuh
+If you encounter any issues, double-check the configuration files and ensure all packages are properly installed. or create issue on github